Thanksgiving 2024 tips: Why you should never wash your turkey

 How to thaw a turkey

-A frozen turkey will need to be thawed before it’s cooked, but it needs to be kept at a safe temperature during that time.
-According to Butterball, there are two safe ways to thaw a turkey: in the refrigerator or in water.
+A frozen turkey needs to be kept at a safe temperature while thawing.

 Refrigerator